beckyhuynh/ESP32-INMP441-dynamic-audio-visualizer/README.md

 https://www.youtube.com/watch?v=9CI4Y2V4sxE&ab_channel=AkashMurthy

 Important notice:!!
 This project works best with some kind of noise amplifier or LOUD music playing.
 I used my fender amp to make the music more alive for the mic.
 The mic is not very sensitive with regular microphone or laptop speaker, the bars will barely spike.
-This is likely attributed to cheaper manufacturing of the mic, but for my purpose it works. :>
+This might be due to the manufacturing of the mic, since it is not a professional recording mic, or could also be due to the root mean square method which better detects PEAKS in loud sounds.